These terms and conditions apply to use of the eTickets.to service and website.

 15.7 If any provision of these terms is held by any court or other competent authority to be invalid or unenforceable in whole or in part, the validity of the other provisions of these terms and the remainder of the provision in question shall not be affected.

-15.8 The Agreement shall be considered to be a contract made in Australia and Australian law shall apply in all respects to this Agreement and the parties agree to submit to the exclusive jurisdiction of the Australian courts.
+15.8 The Agreement shall be considered to be a contract made in England and English law shall apply in all respects to this Agreement and the parties agree to submit to the exclusive jurisdiction of the English courts.